Green: In religion

 Green is the traditional color of Islam.
 According to tradition, the robe and banner of Muhammad were green, and according to the Koran (XVIII, 31 and LXXVI, 21) those fortunate enough to live in paradise wear green silk robes.
 Muhammad is quoted in a hadith as saying that "water, greenery, and a beautiful face" were three universally good things.
 Green was accordingly adopted as a Shi'a color.

 Al-Khidr ("The Green One"), was an important Qur'anic figure who was said to have met and traveled with Moses.
 He was given that name because of his role as a diplomat and negotiator.
 Green was also considered to be the median color between light and obscurity.

-Roman Catholic and more traditional Protestant clergy wear green vestments at liturgical celebrations during Ordinary Time.
+In Christianity, especially Roman Catholic and more traditional Protestant clergy wear green vestments at liturgical celebrations during Ordinary Time.
 In the Eastern Catholic Church, green is the color of Pentecost.
 Green is one of the Christmas colors as well, possibly dating back to pre-Christian times, when evergreens were worshiped for their ability to maintain their color through the winter season.
 Romans used green holly and evergreen as decorations for their winter solstice celebration called Saturnalia, which eventually evolved into a Christmas celebration.
 In Ireland and Scotland especially, green is used to represent Catholics, while orange is used to represent Protestantism.
 This is shown on the national flag of Ireland.

 In Paganism, green represents abundance, growth, wealth, renewal, and balance.
 In magickal practices, green is often used to bring money and luck.
 One figure who shares parallels with various deities is the Green Man.